A bicycle for the senses

 - Across wavelength — UV, IR, heatmaps, nightvision, wifi, magnetic fields, electrical and water currents

-- Across time — view historical imagery, architectural, terrain, geological, and climate changes
+- Across time — view historical imagery, architectural, terrain, geological, climate patterns

 - Across culture — experience the relevance of a place in books, movies, photography, paintings, and language